 Do smarter people use certain browsers more than others?

-Do dumb people use more Microsoft's Internet Explorer?
+Do dumb people use more Microsoft's Internet Explorer over Firefox?

-Off the bat, it seems as if the intelligence of a user and the browsers being used are unrelated, however, the new survey says otherwise.
+Off the bat, it seems as if the intelligence of a user and the browsers being used not related at all, however, the new survey says otherwise.

 According to a survey conducted by AptiQuant, Internet Explorer users scored less points than average and Firefox, Safari and Chrome browser users scored slightly more than the average.